yuyasugano/bsc-arbitrageur/README.md

 ### Requirements

  * You have a time window of 1000ms every 3 seconds (blocktime on BSC) and you should make it into the next transaction
- * Websocket connection is needed to listen directly for new incoming blocks (I choose Moralis endpoints)
+ * Websocket connection is needed to listen directly for new incoming blocks (I choose Chainstack endpoints)
- * Public provided Websocket are useless `bsc-ws-node.nariox.org` simply they are way behind notify new blocks
  * Use a non public provider; or build your own node (light node helps) and better have multiple owns; let the fastest win
  * Spread your transaction execution around all possible providers, first one wins (in any case transactions are only execute once based on `nonce`)
  * Find suitable pairs with liquidity but not with much transaction